 There is no submission fee or submission period.
 RFM accepts submissions 24/7/365 from the US or from any corner of the globe.
-However, the deadline for each issue will be one week before the publication date.
-For example, the deadline for the October 1 issue will be September 24.

 Please attach a short bio of 50 words or less.
 It may include your website, twitter handle, or any other social media identification you like.
 If you haven’t written one before, look at the author’s bios in almost any respected literary magazine.
 A good place to start is at The Chamber Magazine.

 Please submit only one work at a time.
 Once you have submitted, please wait until you have heard about that submission before submitting more.

 I will take simultaneous submissions but be professional and withdraw your work if it has been accepted elsewhere before being published here.